 Rapidly progressive glomerulonephritis includes any type of glomerulonephritis in which progressive loss of kidney function occurs over weeks to months.
 Many conditions are known to cause or increase the risk for development of this syndrome, including vascular (blood vessel) diseases such as vasculitis or polyarteritis, lupus nephritis and Henoch-Schonlein purpura.

 Raynaud's phenomenon can occur as a primary condition or secondary condition (for example, along with rheumatoid arthritis, lupus, scleroderma).
 The primary characteristic is cold and discolored fingers and toes.
 Take the Raynaud's Phenomenon Screening Quiz.

 Women With Lupus And Rheumatoid Arthritis Have Greater Pregnancy Complications

 Women with systemic lupus erythematosus and rheumatoid arthritis do experience more pregnancy complications and longer hospitalizations, according to a study of pregnancy outcomes in women with rheumatic disease.

 What Causes And Heals Mouth Sores?

-Mouth sores are not uncommon in arthritis patients.
-We examine the reasons for mouth sores and treatments for mouth sores.
+Mouth sores are not uncommon in arthritis and lupus patients.